 One of the least complicated ways to have enough money in early retirement is to have income from work.
 I hear you saying, “Wait a minute!
 I thought we were talking about retirement.”

 This is true, but let me give you an example.
 My main gig is working as an anesthesiologist.
 However, that is not the only way that I make money.
 For example, both my work at Attend where I am co-founding a comprehensive financial platform that actually does what’s best for doctors is work that I love.
 In fact, it doesn’t even feel like work.

-Humans are meant to be productive one way or another.
+Humans are meant to be productive in one way or another.
 This is why the people that retire well still have passions that they pursue.
-Playing golf every day is going to get old after a while (though right now that’s hard to imagine).
+Playing golf every day is going to get old.

 You need something to do when you are bridging that early retirement gap.
 Hopefully, it can also make a little money for you.